PySymGym/PySymGym/README.md

     ```

 ### Dataset improvement with Symbolic Virtual Machines

+As the optimal sequence of symbolic execution steps is unknown we try to get relatively good ones using the best models from the previous step.
+To do it follow these steps:

 1) Build Symbolic Virtual Machines ([V#](https://github.com/VSharp-team/VSharp) and [usvm](https://github.com/UnitTestBot/usvm)) and methods for training.
 To do this step, you need to install .NET 7, cmake, clang, and maven.
     ```sh